Tap to Read ➤

 Your browser doesn't support HTML5 video.

-It makes perfect sense now, as to why ketchup bottles are specifically labeled ‘Tomato Ketchup’.
-From serving a medicinal purpose since the year 534, ketchup has had quite a long make-over journey.
+Now it makes sense why ketchup bottles are labeled 'Tomato Ketchup'.
+Dating back to its medicinal use since 534, ketchup has undergone quite the transformation.

 It was Mr. Henry John Heinz, who completely revamped the game of Tomato Ketchup.
 So the next time you dip those fries in ketchup, you know whom to thank!